 Dry diapers (not the norm, they usually have several wet diapers in a day)

-Won’t eat, sometimes they are too weak to eat or have no appetite
+Won’t eat, and sometimes they are too weak to eat or have no appetite

 Lethargic and very fatigued, sleepier than usual

 Listlessness and irritable

 Very dry skin

 One of the great drinks that can help is Gatorade (it has some Electrolytes), Pedialyte, popsicles, or whatever your family member will drink.
 Please remember this diet if you have someone in your home who is vomiting or has excessive diarrhea.
 I call it the BRAT diet.
 I don’t know where I heard about it but it works.
 Please don’t second-guess your gut telling you your child is sick and may be dehydrated.

 The B.R.A.T.
 Diet:

 Please take your child to the doctor, ER, or another emergency facility if your gut tells you something is not right.
 It’s flu and cold season right now and so many viruses are going around.
 Please stock up on some Gatorade or make your own healthy drink.
 I like to deliver emergency dehydrated stuff to cute families I love, so I buy little bottles of Gatorade for them.
 When in doubt go to the ER if possible.
 Listen to your head, heart, and gut.
 Thanks again for being prepared for the unexpected.
 I highly recommend this Medical Handbook for emergencies.